JMMC-OpenDev/jmmc-drs-containers/README.md

 **INTROOT** will define the path of pndrs version to use.
 You can `ls /pionier` to have a look on various versions.
 Enter the raw data directory and launch the reductions.
 Reduced and calibrated data will be generated in `/data/YOUR_DATE_vNNN_*` directories.

+**Tips**:
+* keep ownership or new generated files running last next command before existing the container : `chown --reference /data -R /data`
-**Tips**: check or remove pnlog.fits that may break process with various versions.
+* check or remove pnlog.fits that may break process with various versions.